carstenSpraener/cgV19/README.md

 <img alt="groovy-logo.png" src="docs/images/groovy-logo.png" width="100"/>

 A template
-with groovy can make use of its multiline strings with interpolateion like this:
+with groovy can make use of its multiline strings with interpolation like this:

 ```groovy